This all-veg mushroom and zucchini quiche is an ultimate indulgence from the classic French cuisine!

 - Let the quiche cool on a wire rack.
 Once cooled, loosen the sides of the tart pan from the prepared quiche, then place the tart pan on one hand and push the side ring downwards.
 It should separate from the quiche and fall on your arm and you have the beautiful zucchini mushroom quiche ready to serve.

-- Serve the quiche warm with a green salad.
+- Cut the quiche in wedges and serve the delicious mushroom and zucchini quiche warm with a green salad.
+Enjoy!